-You must account for Fuel Duty on oils stored on your premises when they leave your warehouse for use within the UK.
-There are particular circumstances when you don’t need to account for duty, such as if the fuel is moved to another approved warehouse or used for certain industrial purposes.
+You must account for duty on oils stored on your premises when they leave your warehouse for use within the UK.
+You’ll need to apply to defer payment of excise duty by registering to pay fuel duty.
+There are particular circumstances when you do not need to account for duty, such as if the fuel is moved to another approved warehouse or used for certain industrial purposes.

 There are also other legal responsibilities you have for controlling your premises and the oils stored there.

 Read more about the conditions you must fulfil as an oil producer.

 Biofuel and other fuel substitutes are liable for duty when they’re: